trekhleb/self-parking-car-evolution/public/article/index.md

 };
 ```

 The usage of this function is pretty straightforward.
-Let's say you really like bananas and want to eat them more often than strawberry.
+Let's say you really like bananas and want to eat them more often than strawberries.
 Then you may call `const fruit = weightedRandom(['banana', 'strawberry'], [9, 1])`, and in `≈9` out of `10` cases the `fruit` variable will be equal to `banana`, and only in `≈1` out of `10` times it will be equal to `strawberry`.

-To avoid loosing the best individuums (let's call them champions) during the mating process we may also introduce a so called `longLivingChampionsPercentage` parameter.
-For example if the `longLivingChampionsPercentage = 10`, then `10%` of the best cars from the previous population will be carried over to the new generation.
+To avoid losing the best individuums (let's call them champions) during the mating process we may also introduce a so-called `longLivingChampionsPercentage` parameter.
+For example, if the `longLivingChampionsPercentage = 10`, then `10%` of the best cars from the previous population will be carried over to the new generation.
 You may think about it as there are some long-living individuums that can live a long life and see their children and even grandchildren.

 Here is the actual implementation of the `select()` function: